modelcontextprotocol/example-remote-client/README.md

+# NOTE: this is a work in progress

 # Example Remote MCP Client

 A React TypeScript application for connecting to multiple MCP (Model Context Protocol) servers and providing a conversational interface with tool calling capabilities.